eduardagoulart/data_engineer/README.md

 according to a given <em>month</em>, <em>year</em>, <em>agency id</em>, or <em>state</em>.

 ```
-<strong>Implementation:</strong> This part of the API performs a simple query on all database.
+Implementation: This part of the API performs a simple query on all database.
 As a result, four tables are generated.
 These tables are populated by running python3 csv_to_dabase.py.
 The first table contains information about the Company.
 The other tables group information in terms of